SzymekCendecki/simple-converter/README.md

 Open the terminal a second time and run:
 # node_modules / .bin / webpack

 Remember that starting the terminal with gulp watch and node_modules / .bin / webpack should be in the project directory.
-In this case, in the pirackiRejs directory.
+In this case, in the simple-converter directory.

 Now just open the appropriate program to write the code and start working.